kestra-io/docs/content/docs/06.enterprise/scim/authentik.md

                     issuer: "http://localhost:9000/application/o/kestra/"
 ```

-Note the above `issuer` URL - if you named your application something other than `kestra`, you will need to update this accordingly: `http://localhost:9000/application/o/<application_name>/`.
+You may need to adjust the above `issuer` URL if you named your application something other than `kestra`.
+Make sure to update that URL to match your application name `http://localhost:9000/application/o/<application_name>/`.

+### Configure a Default Role for your SSO users in Kestra Settings

 To ensure that your SSO users have some initial permissions within Kestra UI, it's useful to set up a default role for them.
 You can do this by adding the following configuration under the `kestra.security` section: